ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 The PFM (How many times does that nucleotide appear in the position x for all sequences) This is not very useful

-We want probaliblity matrixes

-You divide the positions number with the sum of the column (That sum we saw)

-Usually you add pseudocounts to the matrix
-(Avoids some problems down stream)

 Meaning
 ```python
 def matrix(array) -> dict: